 There are four elements to the Honors Program:

-Taught by the Honors Program Director, this class brings together students from all four colleges to engage in discussions and activities related to the transition to college-level work.
+Taught by the Honors Program Director, this class brings together students from all four colleges to engage in activities that will prepare you for the various elements of the Honors Program.

 - Three Honors Seminars